johnser/BlueProx/README.md

 > Arik's testing found that the "Fine" volatge regulator to be the most
 > efficient at low current (87% efficient at 25mA!).
 This is a great
-> choice as the RedBear Nano V2 consumes around 1mA at 5V.
+> choice as the RedBear Nano V2 consumes around 6mA at 5V.

 The voltage regulator pictured above was used for BlueProx and is easily available on eBay and Amazon.
 I procured mine for about $1 each

 ## OEM Car Key
 ![OEM Car Key](https://user-images.githubusercontent.com/17463970/80718975-af1c5180-8aaf-11ea-943a-3157499f8bdb.png)

-Design requirement 1 means that BlueProx cannot modify the car's security system.
-Instead, I obtained a spare remote and programmed that to my car.
-BlueProx will instead emulate a button press to lock and unlock the car.
+The first design requirement means that BlueProx cannot modify the car's security system.
+In order to interface with the anti-theft system, BlueProx will only communicate with the car's remote lock and unlock functions.
+To do that, BlueProx will instead emulate a button press to lock and unlock the car.
 Luckly for us, the RedBear Nano V2 has a 3V output, so we can power the remote without the battery.
 This also disables the key if the Nano V2 is not powered.

 These clones of these remotes are easily available on eBay and Amazon at a very low cost.
 I had a spare, but one could be procured for around $20 each.